Full Bio and List of Publications (updated Sept 2018)

 Wolpé’s translations of the iconic Iranian poet Forugh Farrokhzad, Sin, now in its fourth printing, was awarded the prestigious Lois Roth Persian Translation Award in 2010.
 Her co-translation of Walt Whitman’s Song of Myselfinto Persian (with Mohsen Emadi) was commissioned by the University of Iowa’s International Program as the first ever literary translation of Whitman’s masterpiece and was published in Iran.

-Wolpé has performed her poems and translations with world renowned musicians at the Quincy Jones Presentsseries on Broad Stage, the Skirball Cultural Center Series, Los Angeles Aloud, and the LACMA stage, among others.
+Wolpé has performed her poems and translations with world renowned musicians at the Quincy Jones Presentsseries on Broad Stage, the Skirball Cultural Center Series, Los Angeles Aloud, and the LACMA stage, Singapore Literature Festival, and UNSW theater in Sydney, among others.
 Her writings have been translated into eleven languages.
 Her work is included in numerous American and international anthologies and journals of poetry and fiction, including PBS Frontline, Guernica, The Best American Poetry blog, Callaloo, and World Literature Today.
 She has taught poetry and literary translation at Stonecoast’s MFA program, and was the 2018 Inaugural Writer in Residence and Visiting Associate Professor at UCLA.
 She is married to sociologist Edward Telles and is presently based in Los Angeles.